Major: Chemistry major

 Major: Environmental Science minor

-Title of your research project: Novel passive sampling method for per- and polyfluoroalkyl substances
+Title: Novel passive sampling method for per- and polyfluoroalkyl substances

 Describe your project: Per- and polyfloroalkyl substances (PFAS) are extremely stable molecules present in a variety of consumer products (e.g. Teflon, nonstick coating, flameproof materials) and are predicted carcinogens.
 The goal of this project is to investigate a passive sampling method to determine concentrations of prioritized PFAS in environmental samples.